-The GGG holds two business meetings of the full group (faculty, staff, students and friends) in the middle of the fall quarter and near the end of the spring quarter.
-These are both business and social functions and are very enjoyable events.
+The GGG holds one or two business meetings per year where all members (students, staff and faculty) can attend.
+These meetings are normally in the middle of the fall quarter and near the end of the spring quarter.
+These are enjoyable events with both a business and a social function.